 Beginner – 3 x 1000m Rest 3:30 between sets

 Intermediate – 4 x 1000 Rest 3:00 between sets

-Train to avoid pacing errors; gain an understanding of what paces you can hold for different distances (4, 5 & 6 miles).
-Tempo and time trials runs should be used as tools to gain understanding of the paces you can maintain at particular distances beyond 5k.
+Gaining an understanding of what paces you can hold for different distances (e.g 4, 5 & 6 miles) will help you to avoid pacing errors in your races.
+Tempo and time trial runs – like the Cooper Run Test – should be used as tools to gain understanding of the paces you can maintain at particular distances beyond 5k.
 Achieving this will enable you to gain an idea of a sensible starting pace when you run your 10km race.

 Other Ways To Keep Running Fun

 - register for parkrun, ready for it’s return in June

 Anything else you do to get back into the swing of running?